TrueSparrowSystems/openapi-test-suite/README.md

 ```

 #### Case 5: Correct parameter passed but error in schema validation.
-In the following, we can see that all params were passed correctly, but got `respEntityTypeMismatch` error.
+In the following, all params were passed correctly, but got `respEntityTypeMismatch` error.
 ```
    GET /api/admin/web/login/phone/otp
    params: {"country_code":91,"raw_phone_number":"9876543233"}